Skip to content

 Stable Row ID

-Stable Row ID is a unique auto-incrementing u64 identifier assigned to each row that remains constant throughout the row's lifetime, even when the row's physical location (row address) changes.
-See the next section for more details.
+When a dataset is created with stable row IDs enabled, each row is assigned a unique auto-incrementing u64 identifier that remains constant throughout the row's lifetime, even when the row's physical location (row address) changes.
+The _rowid system column exposes this logical identifier to users.
+See the next section for more details on assignment and update semantics.

 Warning

-Historically, "row ID" was used to mean row address interchangeably.
-With the introduction of stable row IDs, there could be places in code and documentation that mix the terms "row ID" and "row address" or "row ID" and "stable row ID".
+With the introduction of stable row IDs, there may still be places in code and documentation that mix the terms "row ID" and "row address" or "row ID" and "stable row ID".
 Please raise a PR if you find any place incorrect or confusing.

 Stable Row ID